thomasrmulhern/airbnb_recommender/README.md

 #### Description:

-###### This is Jonathan Dinu's "Cheaper Bed's, Better Breakfasts' project from his "Data Science Fundamentals" series on Safaribooksonline.com.
+###### This is from Jonathan Dinu's "Cheaper Beds, Better Breakfasts' project from his "Data Science Fundamentals" series on Safaribooksonline.com.

 #### Define the problem: